 How often do I have to take this course to keep my training current?

-Training is required every three years (two years for VA).
+Training is required every three years.
 You will need to access the CITI tutorial again to take the Refresher course, so make sure you record your username and password for future use.
 After the first training, you will be prompted 3 months before it expires to do the Refresher Course for that group.

 What if I take my Refresher course 'early'?